Overview

 Class Size and Complexity Cabinet Committee

-Formed in November 2025, the Class Size and Complexity Cabinet Committee will engage with school boards, community members and academic experts and use data to set criteria to allocate resources and strategies that address class size and complexity in the public education system.
+Formed in November 2025, the Class Size and Complexity Cabinet Committee is working with school boards, community members and academic experts.
+It uses data and input from across the system to guide decisions on resource allocation and strategies to address class size and complexity.

 Aggression and Complexity in Schools Action Team

-Formed in June 2025, the Aggression and Complexity in Schools Action Team focused on providing advice to the Minister of Education and Childcare on reducing classroom disruptions and strengthening support for students and teachers.
+Formed in June 2025, the Aggression and Complexity in Schools Action Team provided advice to the Minister of Education and Childcare on reducing classroom disruptions and strengthening support for students and teachers.

-The action team’s report was released in November 2025.
-The team’s recommendations will guide a provincial roadmap for safer classrooms, including new data collection efforts and a new inclusive education policy framework.
+The action team’s report, released in November 2025, is helping to shape a provincial roadmap for safer classrooms.
+This includes new data collection efforts and the development of a new student support policy framework.

 Classroom data collection